Part III - Chapter 19: Audit Requirements

 Timely action on recommendations by responsible management officials is an integral part of the effectiveness of an audit.
 Each recipient shall have policies and procedures for responding to audit recommendations by designating officials responsible for:

-- Submitting periodic reports to the cognizant Federal audit agency on recommendations and actions taken
+- Submitting periodic reports to the cognizant Federal audit agency on recommendations and actions taken; and

-The awarding agency monitors the audit requirements through its audit tracking system and is responsible for tracking audit reports received through the audit process until resolved and closed.
+The awarding agency monitors the audit requirements through its audit tracking system and is responsible for tracking audit reports received through the audit process until the audit has been resolved and closed.

 When subawards are made to another organization or organizations, the recipient shall require that subrecipients comply with the audit requirements set forth in this chapter.

 Recipients are responsible for ensuring that subrecipient audit reports are received and for resolving any audit findings.
 Known or suspected violations of any law encountered during audits, including fraud, theft, embezzlement, forgery, or other serious irregularities, must be communicated to the recipient.